H-CLindner/AOSD-FinalAssignment/README.md

 ## About the files in this repository:

-In the data file you will find two types of data sets:
+In the data directory you will find two types of data sets:
 * The directories with the years contain data from the different stations from the months January and August
 * The time series directory contains daily measurements from 4 different stations spread across the state